severikupari1/lexcell/src/pages/en/products/index.md

   The deeds of a property are used when the property is transferred to another party for consideration.

-  Property Gift Book Template <a href="https://lexcell.netlify.app/pdf/lahjakirja.pdf"  class="pdf-link" download>Download</a>
+  Property Gift Book Template <a href="https://lexcell.netlify.app/pdf/lahjakirja.pdf" target="_blank" class="pdf-link" download>Download</a>

   Gift certificates are used when a property is donated to another party for no consideration, such as a relative.